Compression Molding Service for Molded Rubber Parts

 Styrene-Butadiene Rubber

-SBR (Styrene-Butadiene Rubber) is a synthetic rubber commonly used in compression molding for manufacturing durable and cost-effective parts.
+SBR (Styrene-Butadiene Rubber) is a synthetic rubber commonly used for manufacturing durable and cost-effective parts.
 It offers excellent resistance to abrasion, aging, and heat, making it ideal for applications requiring toughness and longevity.

-In compression molding, SBR rubber is used to produce components such as seals, gaskets, and automotive parts.
-Its versatility and ease of processing enable efficient production of high-quality molded products that meet strict specifications for performance and durability.
+SBR compression molding is used to produce components such as seals, gaskets, and automotive parts.
+Its ease of processing enable efficient production of high-quality molded products that meet strict specifications for performance and durability.

 IIR